 Michael has served on the boards of several major public sector and not-for-profit organisations, including as chairman of a regional transportation authority in North Carolina, as well as on many state and national boards and commissions.
 He has been a consultant and adviser to national, state, regional and local governments throughout the world, and to major multi-national corporations.

-Michael chairs the remuneration committee and is a member of the audit and risk committee.
+Michael chairs the remuneration and nominations committee and is a member of the audit and risk committee.

 Appointed from 1 August 2014 to 31 July 2019.